Causal Influences over Social Learning Networks: Social Learning

 An important quantity for the analysis of the strategy \eqref{eq:local_bayesian}--\eqref{eq:dif_combine_step} is the log-belief ratio vector $\bS_{i}(\theta) \triangleq [\bS_{1,i}(\theta), \dots, \bS_{K,i}(\theta)]^{\T}$ with individual entries defined as

 For an agent $k$, if this quantity is positive for each $\theta \neq \theta^\circ$, then its belief vector is maximized at the true hypothesis and the agent can guess the correct hypothesis.
-It can be verified from the equations \eqref{eq:local_bayesian}--\eqref{eq:dif_combine_step} that the vector $\bS_{i}(\theta)$ evolves according to the following linear recursion:
+Assuming no additional noise in the belief update and combination steps \eqref{eq:local_bayesian}--\eqref{eq:dif_combine_step}, these equations imply that the vector $\bS_{i}(\theta)$ evolves according to the following linear recursion:

 where $\bL_{i}(\theta) \triangleq [\bL_{1,i}(\theta), \dots, \bL_{K,i}(\theta)]^{\T}$ is the vector of log-likelihood ratios (LLRs) at time instant \( i \):